Red Line Agreement

 The Red Line Agreement is an agreement signed by partners in the Turkish Petroleum Company (TPC) on July 31, 1928, in Ostend, Belgium.
-The agreement was signed between Anglo-Persian Company (later renamed British Petroleum), Royal Dutch/Shell, Compagnie Française des Pétroles (later renamed Total), Near East Development Corporation (later renamed ExxonMobil) and Calouste Gulbenkian (Mr. Five Percent), who retained a 5% share.
+The agreement was signed between the Anglo-Persian Oil Company (later renamed British Petroleum), Royal Dutch Shell, Compagnie Française des Pétroles (later renamed Total), Near East Development Corporation (later renamed ExxonMobil) and Calouste Gulbenkian (Mr. Five Percent), who retained a 5% share.
 The aim of the agreement was to formalize the corporate structure of TPC and bind all partners to a "self-denial clause" that prohibited any of its shareholders from independently seeking oil interests in the ex-Ottoman territory.
 It marked the creation of an oil monopoly, or cartel, of immense influence, spanning a vast territory.
-The cartel preceded easily by three decades the birth of another cartel, the Organization of Petroleum Exporting Countries (OPEC), which was formed in 1960.
+The cartel preceded the Organization of Petroleum Exporting Countries (OPEC), which was formed in 1960.
+The essence of the Red Line Agreement was already formulated in clause 10 of the Association Agreement of March 19, 1914 by which the Anglo-Persian Oil Company joined the TPC.